Unsupervised Spike Depth Estimation via Cross-modality Cross-domain Knowledge Transfer: Introduction

 \section{Introduction}

-The neuromorphic spike camera generates data streams with high temporal resolution in a bio-inspired way~\cite{dong2019efficient,zhu2019retina}, which has shown promising potential in real-world applications, such as autonomous driving~\cite{manhardt2019roi,wu20196d} and robotic manipulation \cite{tremblay2018deep}.
-Compared with RGB camera, which has severe performance degradation in the high-velocity scenario due to motion blur \cite{hu2021optical}, spike camera has an inherent advantage to overcome it.
-Therefore, as shown in Fig.~\ref{fig:intro} (a), we attempt to realize depth estimation on spike data, which shows strengthen on dynamic objects \cite{hu2014joint}.
+The neuromorphic spike camera generates data streams with high temporal resolution in a bio-inspired way~\cite{dong2019efficient,zhu2019retina}, which has shown promising potential in real-world applications, such as autonomous driving~\cite{manhardt2019roi,wu20196d, chi2023bev, li2023bev, yang2023lidar} and robotic manipulation~\cite{tremblay2018deep, li2023manipllm, li2023imagemanip}.
+The spike camera has an inherent advantage over the RGB camera, which has severe performance degradation in the high-velocity scenario because of motion blur~\cite{hu2021optical}.
+Therefore, as shown in Fig.~\ref{fig:intro}, we attempt to perform depth estimation on spike data, which shows strength on dynamic objects~\cite{hu2014joint}.

-However, training depth estimation model on spike data with supervision is extremely unfeasible due to the intrinsic properties of spike data: (1) \textit{Dense temporal streams.} Spike data is captured with high-frequency frames up to 40000 Hz, resulting in extraordinary dense temporal frames \cite{dong2021spike,hu2021optical}.
-Though such property can better perceive scenes of high-velocity motion blur, the annotation process becomes extremely difficult, not to mention obtaining paired depth labels for each pixel in each frame.
-(2) \textit{Sparse spatial information.} Since spike camera adopts the firing mechanism to capture pixel-wise luminance intensity, it may sometimes miss some interactions, leading to sparse spatial information \cite{dong2021spike, li2022retinomorphic}.
-It then will result in sparse semantic knowledge in feature representation, as shown in Fig.~\ref{fig:intro} (a).
-Meanwhile, depth prediction is a pixel-level task, the sparse spike features will lead to performance degradation when directly applying previous RGB depth estimation methods.
-And existing RGB-based unsupervised depth estimation methods are driven by photometric consistency \cite{godard2017unsupervised,lopez2020desc}, which cannot be applied to spike streams directly.
+However, conducting depth estimation on spike data is difficult due to the intrinsic properties of spike data: (1) \textit{Sparse spatial information.} Since the spike camera adopts the firing mechanism to capture pixel-wise luminance intensity, it may miss some interactions, leading to sparse spatial information~\cite{dong2021spike, li2022retinomorphic, zhang2022spike}.
+(2) \textit{Dense temporal streams.} Spike data is captured with high-frequency frames up to 40000 Hz, resulting in extraordinarily dense temporal frames~\cite{dong2021spike,hu2021optical}.
+Though the property can better perceive objects of high-velocity motion blur, the annotation process becomes extremely laborious.
+In this paper, we make the first attempt to organize a study of unsupervised spike depth estimation.
+Though its RGB-oriented counterpart has been studied, directly applying these methods on spike modality will lead to performance degradation since they are driven by geometric or content consistency~\cite{godard2017unsupervised,lopez2020desc} and are not feasible for sparse spike streams.
+Therefore, we introduce open-source RGB data to assist spike depth estimation by exploiting its annotation and absorbing sufficient spatial information.